rollbar/rollbar-gem/docs/configuration_options.md

 ### failover_handlers

-An array of backup handlers if the async handlers fail.
-Each should respond to `call` and should receive a `payload`.
+An array of backup handlers if the async handlers fails.
+Each should respond to `#call` and should receive a `payload`.

 ### filepath